-Two years ago, I was an agoraphobic who would rather stay at home than to deal with the anxiety that came with being away from it.
-How ironic then, that a year later, I would be forced to spend most of my days home due to illness.
+Two years ago, I was an agoraphobic who would rather stay inside my home than have to deal with the anxiety that came with being away from it.
+How ironic then, that only a year later, I would be forced to spend most of my days confined to it due to illness.

-Just last week, I’ve been trying to readjust and remember why there was no reason to live in fear; whether it be due to an illness or a pair of watchful eyes.
-At times, I get so comfortable with my situation that I forget the reality; that reality being loneliness.
-It is only natural to feel lonely as we all crave moments of intimate and meaningful interaction with one another; something that electronic devices I often drown my agony im simply cannot provide.
+Lately, I’ve been trying to readjust and remember why there is no reason to live in fear, whether it be due to an illness, or a pair of watchful eyes.
+At times, I get so comfortable with my situation that I forget the reality – that reality being loneliness.
+It is only natural to feel lonely as we all crave moments of intimate and meaningful interaction with each other, something that electronic devices I often drown my agony im simply cannot provide.

 Still, this year, I have been completely honest with myself, and I believe that is the first step to overcoming this.
 Though I may be ill, I still hope to find a friend who cares for me, and that when the time comes, I will be able to show them the kindness I couldn’t show others in the past.

 Truly, I have grown tired of living in my own little world, and wish for change.
-The most painful part of my illness is watching everyone else carry on while you simply wait for better to come.
+The most painful part of my illness is watching everyone else carry on while I simply wait for better to come.
 But as they say, good things come to those who wait.
-I have yet to find a new friend, I’ve already found the greatest friendship: one in God.
+Though I have yet to find a kind friend, I’ve already found the greatest friendship: one in God.